thomasloven/lovelace-card-tools/README.md

 - `last_updated`

 The function replaces any template found in the supplied string with the requested value, or an error message on failure.

+The optional argument `error` is a string that replaces the default error message.